 I have been going to the Hook since I was a child and I know a little bit about the area but I have to say I found Liam’s walking tour so interesting.
 He has an in-depth knowledge of the locality and is someone you could talk to all day.
 I learnt so much interesting and fascinating information about the peninsula that I never knew.
 I would highly recommend this to anyone who is visiting the area or if you live locally.
 I am fascinated by the I story and folklore of the area I spent my childhood summers at, Liam’s walking tour has made want to find out a more about this beautiful little gem.JohnnyM

-Scheduled tours run every Saturday morning at 10:30am during the winter months (weather permitting) and more frequently during the summer months.
+Scheduled tours run every Tuesday, Thursday and Saturday morning at 10am (weather permitting).
 Private bookings available on request for other available days and times.
 By purchasing these tickets you accept the terms of the disclaimer below.
 Please get in touch before booking to make sure there is space on the tour as tours are limited to no more than ten people.
-Call Liam on 0831157316.
+Call Liam on 0831157316 to arrange.

 No matter what activity in life there is always an element of risk and that includes walking with me.
 Before attending any of my walks you need to be reasonably fit and be prepared to be responsible for your own safety.
 Appropriate clothing and footwear should be worn.
 Duration is another factor to consider; most of our walks take 90mins to 2 hours.
 Are you comfortable walking and standing for that duration?
 If you have a concern then please contact us before the day of the walk.
 If you have any pre-medical conditions, or injuries that may affect your walking, please let me know before booking your tour.